 Upon election, every new Governor can be assigned a 'Mentor'; an experienced Governor, and if possible, one who represents the same or similar constituency.

-The Trust holds membership with NHS Providers and is involved with the activities of the Regional Governors Forum so there will also be the opportunity to network with Governors from other Foundation Trusts.
+The Trust holds membership with NHS Providers with access to regional and national Governor Events, there will also be the opportunity to network with Governors from other Foundation Trusts.

 Prospective governors should be aware that: